Artenes/artenes.github.io/content/posts/using_databinding_on_android.md

 </layout>
 ````

-3. Inflating the layout in your Activity.
+3.Inflating the layout in your Activity.

 ````kotlin
 import androidx.appcompat.app.AppCompatActivity